yashprakashh/Pedestrian-Detection-Model/README.md

 ---

 ## License
-# This project is licensed under the MIT License - see the LICENSE file for details.
+# This project is licensed under the MIT License.